simonmortensen23/table-booking/README.md

 ## Testing

+W3C Markup Validator and W3C CSS Validator was used to validate HTML and CSS to ensure no syntax errors is found in the project.
+Pylint was used to validate python files.

+-

 ### Testing User Stories (Manual Testing)
 - [Register Account](https://github.com/simonmortensen23/table-booking/projects/1#card-84321005)
   - **Acceptance Criteria**: A user should be able to register for an account and have an option to go to login page if they already have an account.
 The registration form should indicate clearly what fields are required by showing a message on the field if it is not filled out.
 The required fields are Email-adress, Username and Password.
 When entering email-adress it autofills username but can be edited if user prefers unique username.